AI Training

 RBX Labs runs practical AI training for teams that need more than inspiration.
 The format depends on how fast you need adoption to show up in the work.

-Sessions are founder-led, workflow-specific, and built around what your team needs to do next, not generic AI trends.
+Sessions are workflow-specific and built around what your team needs to do next, not generic AI trends.

 Three ways to train the team